 The WebSocket protocol allows two-way communication over a single connection.
 Here’s a breakdown:

-The WebSocket handshake process
+The WebSocket Handshake Process

 The handshake starts with a standard HTTP request containing an Upgrade header.
 If the server supports WebSocket, it responds with a 101 Switching Protocols message.
 This handshake transitions the HTTP connection to a WebSocket, establishing a persistent TCP channel for full-duplex communication.